zoisite-rb/zoisite-rb/guides/source/api_documentation_guidelines.md

 documentation.

 As a contributor, it's important to think about whether an API should be user-facing or internal.
-The Rails team is committed to not making breaking changes to the user-facing API without first going through a full deprecation cycle.
+The Zoisite team is committed to not making breaking changes to the user-facing API without first going through a full deprecation cycle.
 Therefore, you should add `:nodoc:` to any internal methods or modules, unless they are already private.
 (Adding `:nodoc:` to a module or class indicates that all methods are internal API, and it should be removed from the user-facing API documentation.)

-Regarding the Rails Stack
+Regarding the Zoisite Stack
 -------------------------

-When documenting parts of Rails' API, it's important to be mindful of the entire Rails stack.
+When documenting parts of Zoisite' API, it's important to be mindful of the entire Zoisite stack.
 Behavior of the method or class you're documenting may change depending on context.

 One such example is `ActionView::Helpers::AssetTagHelper#image_tag`: